Upsylon/predictor/README.md

 Based on historical sales data, the forecasts are computed automatically.

 It includes an outlier detection algorithm and the use of multiple predictive models (ARIMA, STLF, ETS, Neural-Networks).
-The performance of each model is then evaluated and the predictions computed.
+The performance of each model is then evaluated.
+The best model is selected and the predictions are computed.

 This package comes with a **Shiny App**:
 https://upsy.shinyapps.io/Predictor_Baseline/